-- Provide logistical and administrative support to the Director of the Institute for Inclusion and Equity
+- Provide logistical and administrative support to the Director of the Institute for Inclusion and Equity.
+Coordinate the day-to-day operations of the IIE.
+Create and maintain a marketing strategy for IIE events.
+Train, and supervise IIE student support staff.

 Requirements and Qualifications